sannjaykarthikeyan/PERSONA/README.md

 **Credits and References**

-[Assets Used from Spriters Resource] (https://www.spriters-resource.com/)https://www.spriters-resource.com/ This project used assets from Persona 4 Arena Ultimax (Xbox 360), Castlevania (SNES), and other videogames as sprites.
+[Assets Used from Spriters Resource] (https://www.spriters-resource.com/)https://www.spriters-resource.com/ This project used assets from Persona 4 Arena Ultimax (Xbox 360), Persona 4 (PlayStation 2), Persona 5 (PlayStation 3), Castlevania (SNES), and other videogames as sprites.